 For over 30 years now, the Rhode Island Bar Foundation, on an annual basis, has invited members of the Bar who meet certain standards to become Fellows

-.
+of the Foundation.
 Fellows are attorneys and judges who have distinguished themselves professionally, who have made a significant monetary contribution to the Foundation, and who have given generously of their time to public service in communities where they live and where they work.
 I am pleased to report, at our Annual Meeting in June, that we welcomed eight (8) new Fellows.
 At this time, 342 attorneys are Fellows.
 We also receive annual voluntary contributions

 from members of the Rhode Island Bar whose generosity is likewise noted.